pheasantplucker/failables/README.md

 Successful results are represented as failables of type `SUCCESS`, with the result stored in the payload.

 Empty results are neither success nor failure; they are represented as failables of type `EMPTY`, and of course have no payload.
+Calling success without a payload will result in an empty failable (not a success).

 Instead of representing errors sometimes by a result code, sometimes by a magic number, and sometimes by throwing an exception, consistently represent errors as failables of type `FAILURE`, with the error message stored in the payload.